 - Hit the health food store the night before and go organic.

-- You may find yourself busy gathering up clothes and laundry, so perhaps do this 2 nights in advance.
+- You may find yourself busy gathering up clothes and laundry, so perhaps do the food prep for your trip 2 nights in advance.

 - Slice up some veggies and fruits.